-This project is the center piece of my son's modern Spiderman big-boy room.
-We painted his entire room a color block of grey and navy with small red accents around the room and the backdrop I bought for his birthday party last year as a DIY canvas.
+This project is the center piece of my son’s modern Spiderman big-boy room.
+We painted his entire room a color block of grey and navy with small red accents around the room.
+We are using the backdrop I bought for his birthday party last year as a DIY canvas.

 – Fabric of choice: I used this backdrop off Amazon